NiaoBlush/impc_energy/README_en.md

   ![image](https://github.com/NiaoBlush/impc_energy/blob/master/img/config_helper.png?raw=true)
 + Wait for configuration to complete

++ The system will automatically generate entity id, which can be changed as needed.

 <details>
 <summary>Migration Guide for Older Versions</summary>
 If you are upgrading from an older version `v0.X.X` to `v1.X.X` or later, please note the following: